How many first-time visitors on your website convert into paying customers?

-A call to action must be seen as the culmination of your business proposal: it must be introduced by sales pitches and highlighted in relation to the rest of your page.
-Find out more about the optimization of calls to action.
+A call-to-action must be seen as the culmination of your business proposal.
+It is introduced by sales pitches and highlighted in relation to the rest of your page.

 - The use of the imperative: “Sign up”

-Using the imperative is a method that often comes up when writing a call to action: this involves the visitor in the process by speaking to him or her directly.
-It is a more direct and personal approach than the traditional “Registration”.
+Using the imperative is a method that often comes up when writing CTAs.
+The visitor will feel that they are being spoken to directly, which is more personal than the traditional approach of using the copy “Registration”.

 3. Look after your forms

-When it comes to landing pages to generate leads, the form is the final step: the quality of this element will determine if your visitors will be happy to leave their personal information.
+When it comes to landing pages to generate leads, the sign-up form is the final step to capture your lead.
+The quality of the form will determine if your visitors will be happy to leave their personal information.

-The instructions for creating a form that converts are pretty similar to a good call to action:
+The secret recipe for creating a great form that produces conversions is pretty similar to a good call-to-action.

-Here are a few general tips to help you create a form that converts:
+Here are a few tips to help you create a form that converts:

-Minimize your forms: it is useless and counterproductive to ask for too much information from your visitors: you will make them run away for sure.
-A good form is a form that only asks for information that is really needed for the rest of the process: an email address, phone number and first and last name are the most.
+Minimize the length of your forms.
+It is counterproductive to ask for too much information from your visitors as it can actually turn them away.
+A good form only asks for information that is really necessary for the rest of the process such as an email address, phone number, and first and last name.

-Visitors do not like to write.
-To maximize your lead generation, you can replace fields to fill in with checkboxes, quizzes, multiple selections.
-Using this method, you can also choose the answers to check beforehand which will allow you to get better quality leads while increasing your lead count: magic, right?
+Visitors do not like to write, especially if they are in a hurry.
+To maximize your lead generation, you can replace some fields with checkboxes.
+By using this method, you can choose the answers to check beforehand which will allow you to get better quality leads while increasing your lead count.

-As for the calls to action, highlight the benefits that your visitors will get if they sign up or give their personal information.
-Without a relevant value proposition, your visitors will not want to share their personal data.
-To increase your number of leads, do not hesitate to offer a real counterpart: it can be an e-book, a newsletter or even a free trial.
+Just like CTAs, highlight the benefits that your visitors will get if they sign up or give their personal information.
+Without a relevant value proposition, your visitors will not be as inclined to share their personal data.
+To increase your number of leads, don’t hesitate to offer a real counterpart such as an e-book, a newsletter, or even a free trial.